 The Scholar's Electives program allows students who have demonstrated outstanding academic potential to apply to Huron University College for admission to both a primary, discipline-based program of study and the Scholar's Electives Program.
 The program is designed to provide a stimulating learning environment for students who wish to undertake an interdisciplinary experience.
-The program is intended primarily for students who are interested in completing a four-year Honors degree before moving on to their chosen careers.
+The program is intended primarily for students who are interested in completing a four-year Honours degree before moving on to their chosen careers.

-Scholar's Electives students will enrol in the Scholar's Electives Program in addition to their Honors degree courses.
+Scholar's Electives students will enrol in the Scholar's Electives Program in addition to their Honours degree courses.
 The Scholar's Electives courses will bring students into contact with faculty members from different disciplines and will expose students to significant ideas from those different disciplines.
 Students will be admitted to the Scholar's Electives Program by the Dean of Arts and Social Science and, where appropriate, in consultation with the Dean(s) of the constituent university faculties involved in the proposed course of study.

 While the primary benefit of enrolling in Scholar's Electives is the flexibility to achieve personal and unique academic goals, there are a number of ancillary benefits associated with the program.
 Scholar's Electives students will be paired with a faculty mentor.
 The mentor will serve as the student's primary academic advisor.
 The mentor will hold regular meetings with the student to monitor the student's progress and provide advice as necessary.
 Students will have the opportunity to network and build a community with other high-achieving scholars at Huron University College, to participate in extracurricular activities, and to explore community-based research and international initiatives facilitated through Huron University College and its Faculty of Arts and Social Science.